 What is the height and weight range of the hire ebike?

 The height range for the ebikes is approximately 5’0” to 6’4”.

 The weight limit for the bike including rider and luggage is 21st or 135kg.

 Who is responsible for the hire ebike?

 The ebike will be your responsibility for the duration of the hire period.
 It must always be locked to an immovable object and should any damage be sustained to the bike, components or equipment during the hire period, you are responsible for the full replacement cost of the damaged items.
-Frome Town Council and Pronto Bikes are responsible for maintaining and preparing the ebikes before the hire.
+Frome Town Council and Paul Vincent are responsible for maintaining and preparing the ebikes before the hire.
 Please see Terms & Conditions for more information.